daronphang/programming-resources/cloud-computing/AWS/WAF.md

 - Recover from infrastructure or service disruptions
 - Dynamically acquire computing resources to meet demand
 - Mitigate disruptions such as misconfigurations or transient network issues
+- Cognizant of how change affects a system (change management)

 Reliability includes testing recovery procedures, scaling horizontally to increase aggregate system availability, and automatically recovering from failure.
 Services include Trusted Advisor and Service Quotas.